We made it! Our first official post from Europe.

 The Louvre, Saint-Chapelle, cafes and restaurants all have accepted it with no questions whatsoever.
 We even spoke to staff from Versailles and they will accept it as well.

 In terms of hurdles to overcome to get here: almost none.
-There feels like almost no difference between post and pre pandemic travel (besides wearing masks and showing your Health Pass).
-There was no extensive customs check, no additional verification and nothing to delay or hold up our plans!
+There feels like almost no difference between post and pre pandemic travel (besides wearing masks and showing your Health Pass/CDC Card).
+There were no extensive customs check, no additional verification and nothing to delay or hold up our plans!

 In fact another common misconception I’d like to discuss, the idea that Parisians are rude.